sushihangover/sushihangover.github.io/source/_posts/2015-11-18-xamarin-android-shared-preferences.markdown

 **Notes:**

 Personally when I see someone saving shopping cart data, using JSON to serialize objects in and out of SharedPerferences string values, etc..., my head starts to pound in a *bad way*.
-At that time you should really start looking at an **asynchronous**, **persistent** key-value store, like [Akavache](https://github.com/akavache/Akavache).
+At that time you should really start looking for an **asynchronous**, persistent key-value store, like [Akavache](https://github.com/akavache/Akavache).